aaren-aras/tutorials/README.md

-# Tutorials
+# Learning Hub
-_Welcome!_

-## What You'll Find Here
-Herein lies a growing collection of web dev tutorials and courses that I've personally worked through and found essential on my journey.
-These will cover a range of topics, from front-end design to back-end development and everything in between.
+Herein lies a growing collection of web dev tutorials that I've personally engaged with and found helpful.
+These will cover a spectrum of full-stack topics, ranging from UX/UI design to robust back-end development and everything in between.
+It's worth noting that the majority of these resources are _YouTube_ videos, and while I acknowledge that YouTube may not be the _best_ place to learn programming, I did find value in them as launch pads.
+I also understand that, above all else, projects are what _really_ matter, so that's where my focus will continue to be.

-## Why I Created This
-As a web developer, I know how important it is to have access to high-quality learning materials.
-I created this repo in hopes of providing a curated list of tutorials and courses that have helped me expand my skillset and gain a deeper understanding of web development concepts.

-As such, I will continuously update and enhance the collection with new resources that align with the ever-evolving landscape of web development.
-Whether you're a beginner looking to get started or an experienced developer seeking to enhance your skills, I hope you find this content as valuable as I have.

-Happy coding!
+## Prerequisites
+A basic understanding of web development concepts and a familiarity with programming fundamentals will be nice while scrounging through the repo!

+## Setup
+You probably don't want to clone this, it's pretty chunky.

+## Retrospective
+ - ???
+ - ???
+ - ???